aldersonloop59/dark-timeline/README.md

-# Dark timeline - Everything that's happened in season 1 & 2 explained visually and connected
+# Netflix Dark timeline - Everything that's happened in season 1 & 2 explained visually and connected

 ## Explore the timeline